druids/django-pymess/docs/installation.rst

 .. attribute:: PYMESS_OUTPUT_SMS_MODEL

-  Setting Django model of SMS message.
-Pymess only defines abstract model class of SMS message ``pymess.models.sms.AbstractOutputSMSMessage`` you must inherit this model and sets the setting that references a custom SMS model:
+  Sets Django model of SMS message.
+Pymess only defines abstract model class of SMS message ``pymess.models.sms.AbstractOutputSMSMessage``.
+You must inherit this model and set the setting that references a custom SMS model:

 .. attribute:: PYMESS_SMS_TEMPLATE_MODEL

-  Similarly to ``PYMESS_OUTPUT_SMS_MODEL`` setting if you can use SMS templates you must set this settings wwithou your custom SMS template model that extends ``pymess.models.sms.AbstractSMSTemplate``.
+  Similarly to ``PYMESS_OUTPUT_SMS_MODEL`` setting if you want to use SMS templates you must set this setting with your custom SMS template model that extends ``pymess.models.sms.AbstractSMSTemplate``.

 .. attribute:: PYMESS_SMS_USE_ACCENT

-  Setting that sets if SMS will be send with accent or not.
+  Setting that sets if SMS will be sent with accent or not.
 Default value is ``False``.

 .. attribute:: PYMESS_LOG_IDLE_MESSAGES